root-project/root/documentation/users-guide/MathLibraries.md

 ### TRandom2

-This generator is based on the maximally equidistributed combined Tausworthe generator by L'Ecuyer.
+This generator is based on the maximally equi-distributed combined Tausworthe generator by L'Ecuyer.
 It uses only 3 32-bits words for the state and it has a period of about 10^26^.
 It is fast and given its small states, it is recommended for applications, which require a very small random number size.
 For more information on the generator see the following article:

--   P. L'Ecuyer, "Maximally Equidistributed Combined Tausworthe Generators", Mathematics of Computation, 65, 213 (1996), 203-213.
+-   P. L'Ecuyer, "Maximally Equi-distributed Combined Tausworthe Generators", Mathematics of Computation, 65, 213 (1996), 203-213.

 ### TRandom3